willstepp/writings/hunger/hunger-notes.md

+Best thing you could do would be to round out the scenes, add sensual observations of nature, drawn from memories.
+It feels too much like a story as it is now.
+Envelop the plot in the life of the people and in the setting.

+Your next revision should feel like the story took a deep breath in and slowly out, calming itself.

 Get rid of non-immersive phrases like 'It was a warm day in summer.'
 Instead, set the scene, 'A warm day in summer.'
-Make the reader feel like they are there.
+In other words, focus on impressions.

 Eschew the fairy tale narration.
 Embrace immersion.